Science on Screen

 Science on Screen Programme

 'Bittersweet' is a half-hour documentary directed by Hugh Rodgers and produced by both Anna Rodgers and Zlata Filipovic of Invisible Thread Films.
 The film captures the health system’s fight to treat the rising number of diabetic patients, and warns against this troubling epidemic facing our population.
 It follows the personal stories of young people who are living with diabetes and their daily struggle to manage it.
 Over the course of the documentary, we also discover ground-breaking research and development in pharmacology and biomedical science, capturing the important work of CÚRAM’s Professor David Brayden and his team at UCD’s Veterinary Hospital, where they are developing new ways of delivering insulin to the body.
-'Bittersweet' premiered during Science Week on November 25th, at An Taibhdhearc Theatre in Galway, as part of the Galway Science and Technology Festival 2017.

 The two documentaries produced through CÚRAM’s Science on Screen initiative in 2016 in collaboration with Galway Film Centre continue to be in demand with both films selected for screening at National and International Film Festivals this year and broadcast by both TG4 and RTÉ.
 'Feats of Modest Valour' recently scooped the Scientist Prize, awarded by the American Association for the Advancement of Science (AAAS) at the Imagine Science Film Festival in New York and received the Professional Documentary Award at Raw Science Film Festival in California.